-- Advertising and public relations, except that, advertising to recruit personnel, procure goods and services, dispose of materials, or promote a CPRIT project is allowable; - Alcoholic beverages;

-- Bad debts such as losses arising from uncollectible accounts and other claims and related costs; - Contributions to a contingency reserve or any similar provision for unforeseen events; - Contributions and donations made to any individual or organization; - Costs of entertainment, amusements, social activities, and incidental costs relating thereto, including tickets to shows or sports events, meals, lodging, rentals, transportation and gratuities; - Fines, penalties, or other costs resulting from violations of or failure to comply with federal, state, local, or Indian tribal laws and regulations; - An honorary gift or a gratuitous payment; - Legislative expenses such as salaries and other expenses associated with lobbying the state or federal legislature or similar local governmental bodies, whether incurred for purposes of legislation or executive direction; - Liability insurance; - Benefit replacement pay or legislatively-mandated pay increases for eligible general revenue-funded state employees at grantee state agencies or universities; - Fundraising; - Immigration visa fees and associated costs; - Interest on borrowing or other financial costs, including the cost of financing (unless specifically authorized by applicable OMB Circulars and/or Uniform Grant Management Standards); - Professional association fees or dues for the grantee or an individual employed by the grantee; - Membership in business, technical, and professional organizations involved in lobbying efforts.
-However, if the professional/technical organization is not involved in lobbying efforts and the grantee can demonstrate how the grantee's membership in the organization benefits the CPRIT project(s), the cost of the grantee's membership may be allowed with prior approval from CPRIT; - Lobbying; - Tips or gratuities; - Promotional items and costs relating to items such as T-shirts, coffee mugs, buttons, pencils, and candy that advertise or promote the project or grantee; - Reimbursements to employees for their out-of-pocket health insurance premium or other health care expenses which are not made through an employer-sponsored plan established under Section 105 of the Internal Revenue Code; and
+- Advertising and public relations, except that, advertising to recruit personnel, procure goods and services, dispose of materials, or promote a CPRIT project is allowable; - Alcoholic beverages; - Bad debts such as losses arising from uncollectible accounts and other claims and related costs; - Contributions to a contingency reserve or any similar provision for unforeseen events; - Contributions and donations made to any individual or organization; - Costs of entertainment, amusements, social activities, and incidental costs relating thereto, including tickets to shows or sports events, meals, lodging, rentals, transportation and gratuities; - Fines, penalties, or other costs resulting from violations of or failure to comply with federal, state, local, or Indian tribal laws and regulations; - An honorary gift or a gratuitous payment; - Legislative expenses such as salaries and other expenses associated with lobbying the state or federal legislature or similar local governmental bodies, whether incurred for purposes of legislation or executive direction; - Liability insurance; - Benefit replacement pay or legislatively-mandated pay increases for eligible general revenue-funded state employees at grantee state agencies or universities; - Fundraising; - Immigration visa fees and associated costs; - Interest on borrowing or other financial costs, including the cost of financing (unless specifically authorized by applicable OMB Circulars and/or Uniform Grant Management Standards); - Professional association fees or dues for the grantee or an individual employed by the grantee; - Membership in business, technical, and professional organizations involved in lobbying efforts.
+However, if the professional/technical organization is not involved in lobbying efforts and the grantee can demonstrate how the grantee's membership in the organization benefits the CPRIT project(s), the cost of the grantee's membership may be allowed with prior approval from CPRIT; - Lobbying; - Tips or gratuities; - Promotional items and costs relating to items such as T-shirts, coffee mugs, buttons, pencils, and candy that advertise or promote the project or grantee; and

 - Payments to a subcontractor if the subcontractor working a Grant Award project employs an individual who is a Relative of the Principal Investigator, Program Director, Company Representative, Authorized Signing Official, or any person designated as Key Personnel for the same Grant Award project (collectively referred to as "affected Relative"), and: - the Grant Recipient will be paying the subcontractor with Grant Award funds for any portion of the affected Relative's salary; or - the Relative submits payment requests on behalf of the subcontractor to the Grant Recipient for payment with Grant Award funds. - For exceptional circumstances, the Institute's Chief Executive Office may grant an exception to allow payment of Grant Award funds if the Grant Recipient notifies the Institute prior to finalizing the subcontract.
-The Chief Executive Officer must notify the Oversight Committee in writing of the decision to allow reimbursement for the otherwise unallowable expense. - Nothing herein is intended to supersede a Grant Recipient's internal policies, to the extent that such policies are stricter.
+The Chief Executive Officer must notify the Oversight Committee in writing of the decision to allow reimbursement for the otherwise unallowable expense. - Nothing herein is intended to supersede a Grant Recipient's internal policies, to the extent that such policies are stricter